Spotify makes confidential filing for U.S. IPO: source

 The confidential filing was initially reported by news outlet Axios.

-The U.S. Securities and Exchange Commission expanded the Jumpstart Our Business Startups (JOBS) Act last year by allowing all companies, regardless of revenue, to file a draft IPO registration statement confidentially before they unveil financials publicly.
+The U.S. Securities and Exchange Commission now allows all companies, regardless of revenue, to file a draft IPO registration statement confidentially before they unveil their financials.

-Spotify was sued by Wixen Music Publishing Inc last week for allegedly using thousands of songs, including those of Tom Petty, Neil Young and The Doors, without a license and compensation to the music publisher.
-It was unclear how the lawsuit would impact the IPO plans.
+Spotify was sued by Wixen Music Publishing Inc last week for allegedly using thousands of songs without a license and compensation to the music publisher.
+Wixen is seeking damages worth at least $1.6 billion.

-Wixen, an exclusive licensee of songs including “Free Fallin’” by Tom Petty, “Light My Fire” by the Doors, “(Girl We Got a) Good Thing” by Weezer and works of singers such as Stevie Nicks, is seeking damages worth at least $1.6 billion along with injunctive relief.

 Spotify intends to proceed with a U.S. direct listing in the first half of 2018 despite the lawsuit, according to a source familiar with the matter.
-It has filed confidentially with the SEC with Goldman Sachs, Morgan Stanley and Allen & Co helping arrange it, the source added.
+Goldman Sachs, Morgan Stanley and Allen & Co are helping arrange the listing, the source added.

+The lawsuit is unlikely to have a major impact on Spotify’s IPO, said Luke DeMarte, a copyright lawyer at Michael Best & Friedrich not involved.
+DeMarte said he expects Wixen to settle its case for far less than the damages it is seeking and that it is unlikely any of the publisher lawsuits go to trial.

+“It is not in Wixen’s interests or its constituents’ interests to stop Spotify or really inflict harm on them because it is the main game in town for streaming,” DeMarte said.

-The company said in June it had more than 140 million active users while listing more than 30 million songs, but it is paid subscribers that count most in business terms.
+The company said in June it had more than 140 million active users while listing more than 30 million songs.
 Spotify last reported more than 60 million paid users, twice that of Apple Music, its closest rival.

-Reporting by Greg Roumeliotis in New York and Liana B. Baker in San Francisco; additional reporting by Olof Swahnberg in Stockholm; Editing by Meredith Mazzilli
+Reporting by Greg Roumeliotis in New York and Liana B. Baker in San Francisco; additional reporting by Olof Swahnberg in Stockholm and Jan Wolfe in New York; Editing by Meredith Mazzilli